TheDreamPort/pcap-scrubber/README.md

 This project is meant to be configured with PIP.
 Once you clone this repository you should be able to install the required packages with the following syntax:

 `pip install -r requirements.txt`

+# operation
+Execution of this script is meant to be as simple as possible:

+`./pcap_scrub.py -P browser,pop,ldap -p 3535,1248,9100 <TARGET PCAP>`